mozman/ezdxf/docs/source/dxfinternals/datamodel.rst

     - XRECORD: used to store and manage arbitrary data.
 This object is similar in concept to XDATA but is not limited by size or order.
 Not supported by R13c0 through R13c3.

-Still missing the LAYOUT object, which is mandatory in DXF R2000 to manage multiple paper space layouts.
+Still missing the LAYOUT object, which is mandatory in DXF R2000 to manage multiple paperspace layouts.
 I don't know how DXF R13/R14 manages multiple layouts or if they even support this feature, but I don't care much about DXF R13/R14, because AutoCAD has no write support for this two formats anymore. ezdxf tries to upgrade this two DXF versions to DXF R2000 with the advantage of only two different data models to support: DXF R12 and DXF R2000+

 New objects introduced by DXF R2000:

-    - LAYOUT: management object for model space and multiple paper space layouts
+    - LAYOUT: management object for modelspace and multiple paperspace layouts
     - ACDBPLACEHOLDER: surprise - just a place holder

 New objects in DXF R2004: